milgra/macmediakeyforwarder/README.md

 ---

+What's new in version 1.6 :
+- increased compatibility with external keyboards

 What's new in version 1.5 :
 - now you can explicitly prioritize iTunes or Spotify
 - play button now starts up iTunes or Spotify if they are not running aaaand explicitly selected